-While good personal hygiene such as washing our hands with soap more frequently and avoiding the sharing of eating utensils are crucial to being safer from transmittable infections, strengthening and building up our immune system is still our best form defense against a vast plethora of harmful pathogens and bugs.
-Thus here are some of the more effective ways to beef up your immunity to infectious diseases.
+While good personal hygiene such as washing and sanitizing our hands more frequently coupled with the avoidance of sharing eating utensils are crucial to being safer from transmittable infections, strengthening and building up our immune system is still our best form defense against a vast plethora of harmful pathogens and bugs.
+Thus, here below are some of the more effective ways to beef up your immunity to infectious diseases.

-1) Always Be Active - Regular exercise and physical activities are absolutely necessary for maintaining a healthy immune system, so it is best not skip your workouts even though gyms can seem like hotbeds of infection.
-If your gym is closed, then you can do body weight exercises anywhere.
-The fitter you are, the better you are able to ward off diseases.
+1) Always Stay Active - Regular exercise and robust physical activities are absolutely necessary for maintaining a healthy immune system.
+So it is best not skip your exercise workouts even though crowded gyms can seem like hotbeds of infections.

-Exercise helps to lower your stress level and improves the circulation of blood and antibodies in your body, thus reducing the risk of infection.
-These benefits are not just theoretical in nature since numerous studies has shown that following an exercise regimen can reduce infection rates and if you are already down with an infection, it will help to improve your recovery time and get better sooner rather than later.
+Exercise helps to lower your stress level and improves the circulation of blood and antibodies in your body, thus reducing the risk of infections.
+These benefits are not just theoretical in nature since numerous studies had shown that following a regular exercise regimen can reduce infection rates and if you are already down with an infection, it will help to improve your recovery time and get better sooner rather than later.

 Furthermore, regular exercise can help you to lose weight.
 So maintaining a healthy weight is also another immune booster.

-2) Protect Your Gut Microbiome - Microbiome is an array of microbes in our bodies and having more than enough good microbes can help to protect your immune system.
+2) Maintain Your Gut Microbiome - Your gut microbiome is a vast array of microbes in your body and having more than enough good microbes can help to boost your immunity system.